Georges Vacher de Lapouge: Work and legacy

 Lapouge firmly maintained heredity and selection were the only biological forces that affected the human race.
 His view was that education had no lasting effect on character, as this was a racial, fixed characteristic.
 Lapouge maintained that racial "cross breeding" always diminished the superior race.
-Various types of "social selection" as Lapouge called it also affected the human race, often negatively for so-called Aryan race.
+Various types of "social selection" as Lapouge called it also affected the human race, often negatively for the so-called Aryan race.
 Lapouge identified these as political, military, religious, moral, legal and economic selection.
 They all in different ways he thought had a dysgenic effect on the Aryans.
 He predicted that, if not halted, this social selection inevitably would lead to European civilization collapsing.
 For combating this, Lapouge willingly supported eugenic abortion, polygamy and even incest.
 He even suggested giving the poor free alcohol in hopes this would kill them off by excessive drinking.
 Lapouge's ideal society was ruled by a strict, segregated elite racial caste.
 He wholly opposed Enlightenment values, denouncing democracy and individual rights.
 These views have been assessed as inconsistent, as Lapouge maintained biological traits were the source of Aryan superiority, with any social factors helpless to uplift anyone he held to be inferior, yet conversely the Aryans were in his view degenerating because of social factors at the same time.

-Lapouge's work spurred a strong reaction on the political left in France, since it was seen as undermining the democratic Enlightenment values which they cherished with science, generally deemed their friend (he had repudiated the Revolutionary slogan “Liberty, Equality, Fraternity”, saying this should be replaced with “Determinism, Inequality, Selection”).
+Lapouge's work spurred a strong reaction on the political left in France, since it was seen as undermining the democratic Enlightenment values which they cherished with science, generally deemed their friend (he had repudiated the Revolutionary slogan "Liberty, Equality, Fraternity", saying this should be replaced with "Determinism, Inequality, Selection").
 Lapouge had initially been on the political left but gravitated to the right over time, and held great contempt for other atheists who did not share his convictions, claiming they clung to a theistic-based morality which no longer held.
 His work left secular leftists with a quandary, since they cited science (some of the same as Lapouge) to advance their own views, though his were opposed to theirs.
 Anthropologists who shared their views attacked Lapouge's theories, along with the racist and sexist ideas common in anthropology then generally.
 However, this was not enough for many opponents of Lapouge.
 They feared that if science were upheld as determining social values, the threat his theories posed (or similar ones) would always exist.
 French leftists thus increasingly rejected taking science as a source of any political truths.
 It was argued Enlightenment democratic, egalitarian ideals should be upheld no matter what science said.
 Equal rights should belong to citizens even assuming any biological disparities that existed between them, they insisted.
 Increasingly, leftists were driven to debunking racist and sexist claims from anthropology in reaction to claims by Lapouge (among others) given the threat views like his posed to their values.
 Lapouge complained bitterly of this, and particularly hated one critic who was Jewish, saying his theories had been rejected because of French Jews' influence.